Odd edge-colorings of subdivisions of odd graphs: Characterization of

 First we show that $Q'$ and $Q''$ share the same ending.
 Arguing by contradiction, suppose their respective endings, say $z'$ and $z''$, differ.
 Without loss of generality, let $z'$ be an internal vertex of the subpath $zPz''$.
 Denote $C'=zPz'\cup Q'$ and $C''=zPz''\cup Q''$.
-Then $C\oplus C''$ and $C'$ constitute a forbidden cycle pair.
+Then $C\oplus C''$ and $C'$ constitute a forbidden cycle pair at $z$ (cf. Figure~\ref{fig:endings}).
 The obtained contradiction confirms that $Q',Q''$ have the same ending, say $z^*$.
+Note in passing that $z^*$ is another large vertex along $P$.